microprediction/timemachines/README.md

 ## Use popular time-series packages with one line of code

 What's different:

+   - **Simple canoncial use** of *some* functionality from packages like fbprophet, pmdarima and their ilk.

-   - **Simple k-step ahead forecasts** in funtional style involving [one line of code](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/proph/prophskaterscomposed.py).
+   - **Simple k-step ahead forecasts** in functional style involving [one line of code](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/proph/prophskaterscomposed.py).
    Time series "models" are synomymous with functions that have a "skater" signature, facilitating "[skating](https://github.com/microprediction/timemachines/blob/main/timemachines/skating.py)".
    One might say that skater functions *suggest* state machines for sequential assimilation of observations (as a data point arrives,
     a forecasts for 1,2,...,k steps ahead, with corresponding standard deviations are emitted).
 However the *caller* is expected to maintain state from one